Skip to content

 girl, woman and a boy with a scallion above their lips in the kitchen

-We believe in a food system that helps consumers to choose more sustainable diets – eating patterns that are good for people and good for the planet.
+We believe in a food system that helps consumers to choose healthier and more sustainable diets – eating patterns that are good for people and for the planet.
 Our biggest global brands – such as Knorr, Hellmann’s and Wall’s – offer holistically superior products that aim to satisfy consumers’ preferences on taste, health and ingredients, as well as sustainability.
 Many of our products have nutritious ingredients that can help provide micronutrients, protein, fibre or essential fatty acids that people need as part of a balanced diet.
 Read more about our nutrition philosophy and approach (Opens in a pop-up window ).

 We’re continuously innovating to improve nutritional quality across our brands, maximising positive nutrients and reducing nutrients to limit.
 For decades, we’ve been investing in improving the nutritional quality of our products through innovation and reformulation, as well as portfolio adjustments.
 We drive this work through our internal guidelines and strategy, regularly reviewing and improving our approach.
 Over time, we’ve learned to focus on products that are consumed frequently and in high volumes in order to have the greatest impact on consumers’ diets – all the while ensuring we keep the same great taste.